astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Summary

 Gets or sets the source of events.
-Typically this the name of the application that is sending the events.
+Typically, this is the name of the application that is sending the events.

 ##### Remarks